zaus/forms-3rdparty-integration/README.md

 If you instead need to combine/nest fields, check out [Forms: 3rdparty Xpost](http://wordpress.org/plugins/forms-3rd-party-xpost/).

 ### How do I make a GET request instead of POST? ###

+Since v1.7.6, it's an admin setting for GET and POST, but for anything other than those two that you'd write a hook.

 _from http://wordpress.org/support/topic/method-get?replies=2#post-5996489_